paulfranceschi/philosophy_and_concepts/content/pages/hempel.md

 These statements are logically equivalent because the structure of (H) ("All X are Y") is equivalent to the structure of (H'), which is its contrapositive form ("All non-Y are non-X").
 This equivalence implies that observing a black raven (an instance of X being Y) confirms (H), and similarly, observing a non-black non-raven (an instance of non-Y being non-X) also confirms (H).
 However, this leads to a paradoxical conclusion where observing any non-black object that is not a raven (like a pink flamingo or a grey umbrella) would confirm the statement that all ravens are black, which seems counterintuitive.
 This paradox is the essence of Hempel's Problem.

+In the context of Hempel's Problem, four categories of objects are defined based on two properties: X (being a raven) and Y (being black).
+These categories are:

+XY: Objects that possess both properties X and Y: black ravens.
+These are instances where the object is both a raven and black.

+X~Y: Objects that possess property X but not Y. For example, non-black ravens.
+These are instances where the object is a raven but not black.

+~XY: Objects that do not possess property X but possess property Y. For example, black non-ravens.
+These are instances where the object is not a raven but is black.

+XY: Objects that possess neither property X nor Y. For example, non-black non-ravens.
+These are instances where the object is neither a raven nor black.
 # Unparadoxical Case of the Finite Urn:

 In this scenario, the equivalence between propositions (H) and (H') is maintained.